aclonegeek/honours/README.md

 test_suite --ltc
 # Run the corresponding test case or cases based on a given filter.
 # For example, test_case --tc="*logs in*" will run all tests for logging in.
+# Note: The *'s at the front and end of the filter are important - all test cases have the text "Scenario:" (minus the quotes) prepended to them, and we want to filter that out.
 test_suite --tc=<filters>
 ```